DaniSestan/CheckMate/README.md

 <br/>

-CheckMate is an Java-based test automation framework using Selenium's webdriver.
+CheckMate is an Java-based test automation framework using Selenium's automation tools.
 It's designed for web and REST API testing, implementing the following features:

 <br/>